aaronamk/Nextbook/README.md

 _**<div align="center"> "Know the true value of your next book!"</div>**_

 # Technologies
 This will be built with the Flask web framework, which utilizes the Python programming language.
-As it is lightweight, we will also use SQLite as the database.
+As it is lightweight, we will also use MySQL as the database.

 # References
 Integrated Textbook: Augmenting Paper Textbooks with Digital Learning Support Using Digital Pens: